Heating Equipment Market Analysis by Mordor Intelligence

 By Equipment Type: Heat Pumps Erode Boiler Dominance

-Boilers still hold 37.54% equipment share, anchored by industrial steam and district-energy loads requiring 90 °C-plus output.
+Boilers still hold 37.54% market share in 2025, anchored by industrial steam and district-energy loads requiring 90 °C-plus output.
 Heat pumps, however, are advancing at a 6.38% CAGR and increasingly cannibalize forced-air furnace replacements in North America and hydronic radiators in Europe.
 Furnaces linger in ducted U.S. housing but now face direct substitution via ducted inverter heat pumps.
 Niche devices such as radiant panels capture specialty applications yet carry premium margins.
 The competitive divide shows residential and light-commercial customers pivoting hard toward electrification, while high-temperature industrial lines retain boilers until gas-phase technology or hydrogen blending scales.
 Hybrid heat-pump-plus-boiler packages ease adoption by allowing 80% electrified annual load with fossil backup for extreme peaks, smoothing grid impact and homeowner cost.

 Strategic differentiation revolves around software.
 Trane’s Tracer platform forecasts occupancy and weather, pre-heats during off-peak tariffs, and unlocks utility incentives for demand shedding.
 These features move the heating equipment market from hardware margin to lifetime service value, raising barriers for price-only entrants and encouraging incumbents to bundle analytics with warranty and maintenance.